defifuture/erc20-batched-meta-transactions/README.md

 There are many potential use cases, but the two most important are:

-- cheap transfer of tokens from one address to another
+- a cheap transfer of tokens from one address to another
 - a low-cost bridge between mainnet and L2 solutions like sidechains and rollups (which require an on-chain deposit before you can use them)

 ## The implementation